StarMetro (bus service): Upcoming Improvements

-StarMetro has plans to begin Bus-Rapid Transit along Tennessee Street and Mahan Drive (currently serviced by the Azalea route) and to Woodville and Crawfordville through a joint venture with the Capital Regional Transportation Planning Agency.
-Plans also call for streetcar lines near the FSU, FAMU, and TCC campuses.
-And commuter rail services to Jefferson and Gadsden counties.
+StarMetro has explored a variety of possible system improvements.
+Bus-Rapid Transit was considered for Tennessee Street and Mahan Drive (currently serviced by the Azalea route) and to Woodville and Crawfordville through a joint venture with the Capital Regional Transportation Planning Agency, but requires a Major Investment Study before the project can move forward.
+As of 2024, inter-county travel is facilitated by express routes operated by Big Bend Transit.